-As an undergraduate at Stanford University, she worked at the Martin Luther King Jr. Papers Project; earned a B.A. in Latin American Studies; won the Michele Rosaldo Thesis Prize for Outstanding Feminist Research; and was awarded a Kennedy Public Interest Fellowship for field work in Nicaragua.
+Mohr earned a J.D. from Columbia Law School, where she was a Kent Scholar and a Human Rights Fellow.
+As an undergraduate at Stanford University, she worked at the Martin Luther King Jr. Papers Project, won the Michele Rosaldo Thesis Prize for Outstanding Feminist Research, and was awarded a Kennedy Public Interest Fellowship for field work in the Nicaraguan women’s movement.

 AFFILIATIONS